 C. The Fund is subject to the Temporary Tax on Net Assets, the taxable base of which is constituted by the value of the net assets adjusted at the close of the fiscal year prior to the one in which the payment corresponds, deducting depreciation, amortization, reserve requirements and specific provisions for credit risk.
-The tax rate is 0.4% for March 31, 2022 and December 31, 2021, applicable to the amount of net assets exceeding S/ 1 million.
+The Tax rate is 0.4% for September 30, 2022 and December 31, 2021, applicable to the amount of net assets exceeding S/ 1 million.
 The aforementioned tax may be paid in cash or in nine successive monthly installments.
 The amount paid may be used against the payments on account of the General Income Tax Regime for the tax periods from March to December of the taxable year for which the tax was paid up to the due date of each of the payments on account and against the income tax regularization payment of the taxable year to which it corresponds.
 In the event that a remaining balance is not applied, it may be requested as a refund.

-Pursuant to Article 2 of Law No. 31104, SUNAT has 30 business days from the date the request is filed to make the refund of the Net Assets Tax for the year 2020.
-In addition, the regulation specifies that the refund will only be made by credit to account; therefore, on July 8, 2021, through Resolution of Intendancy No. 012-180-0025304/SUNAT, SUNAT resolved to authorize the refund of the balance of the ITAN corresponding to the taxable year 2020 that was requested by the Fund, in the amount of S/ 17'414,646.00.
+Pursuant to Article 2 of Law No. 31104, SUNAT has 30 business days from the date the request is filed to make the refund of the Net Assets Tax for the year 2021.
+Upon expiration of such term, the taxpayer may consider it approved.
+In addition, the regulation specifies that the refund will only be made by credit to account; therefore, on July 22, 2022, through Resolution of Intendancy No. 012-180-0028673/SUNAT, SUNAT resolved to authorize the refund of the balance of the ITAN corresponding to the taxable year 2021 that was requested by the Fund, in the amount of S/ 39'632,079.00.